 Residents and travelers can stop by some local coffee shops equipped with playrooms and toys to entertain younger children, for the simple price of a latte for mom.

 There are several kid-friendly coffee shops around Minneapolis and St. Paul.
 This is helpful for moms with babies, toddlers, and preschoolers who need a break.

 With the motto, "Sparking learning through play," this museum has rock climbing, adventure towers, and creative galleries.

-A single entry to the Minnesota Children's Museum runs around $8 for anyone over the age of one.
-The museum is also on the list for great value memberships, being that $80 annually covers everyone in a household for free admission.
+A single entry to the Minnesota Children's Museum runs around $12.95 for anyone over the age of one (as of 2019).
+The museum is also on the list for great value memberships, being that $129 annually (as of 2019) covers everyone in a household for free admission.
 In fact, a family of four only has to visit three times to make a membership worthwhile, and small children will likely be begging mom and dad to come back again.

 ArtScraps in St. Paul sells remnants, overstocks, defective, and random items perfect for arts and crafts.
 Everything is starving-artist cheap, and a bagful of interesting, random bits and bobs will last a couple of afternoons for children's art projects.
 There are also sample projects on display and an artist-in-residence to give kids the inspiration they need to get started.